VintaGist/ip-status/readme.md

 ## Description

 The **IP Status** extension for GNOME Shell displays your external IP address on the top bar.
-This extension periodically updates the IP address and allows you to manually refresh it by clicking on the displayed IP.
+This extension allows you to manually refresh it by clicking on the displayed IP.

 ## Features